DELAWARE SAND & GRAVEL LANDFILL

 What Is the Current Site Status?

-- EPA has conducted several Five-Year Reviews of the site’s remedy.
-These reviews ensure that the remedies put in place protect public health and the environment, and function as intended by site decision documents.
-The most recent review, completed in 2015, is available here.
+EPA has conducted several five-year reviews of the Site’s remedy.
+These reviews ensure that the remedies put in place protect public health and the environment, and function as intended by Site decision documents.
+The most recent, 2015 Five-Year Review (PDF), concluded that the remedy continues to be protective of human health and the environment.
+The next five-year review is scheduled for 2020.

-- EPA issued a Record of Decision Amendment at the Delaware Sand & Gravel Landfill Site in December 2017 to address the source material and groundwater contamination.
+EPA issued a Record of Decision (ROD) Amendment (PDF) at the Delaware Sand & Gravel Landfill Site in December 2017 to address the source material and groundwater contamination.

 Activity and Use Limitations